 Veneers are most commonly composite, laminate, or porcelain.
 They can be placed on a single tooth as well as on a full set of dentition.
 Veneers are bonded to the surface of the tooth and the process is irreversible.
 This is because a part of the tooth has to be shaved off to accommodate the restoration.

 This option is great for teeth that are discolored, chipped, uneven, or gapped.
 The whole thing usually takes about two appointments.
-The cost of veneers is affordable in comparison to other solutions such as implants.
+The cost of veneers is affordable in comparison to other solutions such as orthodontics.

 Restorative work is focused on functionality and improved aesthetics are sort of a “side effect”.
 Still, many patients look forward to their looks being improved first of all.